Video Game Displays Removed From Walmart Shelves Following El Paso Shooting

 “We are a learning organization, and, as you can imagine, we will work to understand the many important issues that arise from El Paso and Southaven, as well as those that have been raised in the broader national discussion around gun violence.”

-McMillon continued, adding that any changes made will reflect the company’s values as well as the needs of the customers, associates and communities.
+McMillon continued, adding that any changes made will reflect the company’s values as well as the needs of the customers, associates, and communities.

 Walmart managers have been told to use their best judgment when they are determining what is appropriate to display in the store.
-They have also been told to make sure that no movies playing on screens in the electronics department depict shooting or a shooter
+They have also been told to make sure that no movies playing on screens in the electronics department depict shooting or a shooter.